miketahani/utilities/worker-obj-stream/README.md

 # worker-obj-stream

 Stream a local OBJ file to a frontend.
-Replace OBJ file in `example.html` with your own.
+Drop [this OBJ](https://github.com/miketahani/assets/blob/main/car.obj) into this directory to use in example.

 ### TODO